gazebosim/gz-math/README.md

-# Ignition Math : Math classes and functions for robot applications
+# Gazebo Math : Math classes and functions for robot applications

 **Maintainer:** nate AT openrobotics DOT org